soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive power/statement=I seek to master my own fate and prove I am more than a manufactured copy +stats/drive truth=5
 +stats/drive faith=4
-+bio/background The legendary Swordmaster of House Atreides, Duncan Idaho died defending Paul during the Harkonnen attack.
-Resurrected by the Tleilaxu as a ghola called Hayt, he recovered his original memories and returned to Atreides service.
-Now married to Alia, he struggles with questions of identity, mortality, and loyalty while serving as one of the greatest warriors in the Imperium.
 +bio/personality Intensely loyal to House Atreides, but troubled by his resurrection and the philosophical questions it raises.
 Stoic and disciplined, with flashes of the old warmth and humor.
 Deeply concerned about Alia's growing instability.
 +bio/ambition Serve House Atreides faithfully and protect Alia from the darkness consuming her +bio/appearance A tall, powerful man in his prime with dark curling hair and penetrating blue-within-blue eyes of spice addiction.
 He moves with the deadly grace of a master swordsman.
 Bears himself with the dignity of House Atreides but with an undercurrent of existential unease.